zhmcclient/zhmc-ansible-modules/docs/ansible_content.rst

 Author Information
 ==================

-**IBM Z HMC Collection** is maintained by the IBM Z development team.
+The **IBM Z HMC collection** is maintained by the IBM Z development team.

 .. _`Reporting issues`: